Bone Preservation: Essential for Strong Dental Implants

 https://glidewelldental.com/wp-content/uploads/2017/06/cm1201-implant-placement-anterior-illustration.jpg

-Dr. Hawryluk can protect the bone surrounding a tooth socket by doing a very minor procedure which saves as much bone as possible.
-When this is done there is a very high likelihood a you will be able to get a solid dental implant which can last indefinitely.
-The material put into the extraction socket is used as a matrix for your own bone to grow.
-Once particulate bone is placed into the socket your existing bone will start forming in between the granules and a blood supply in the socket will regenerate.
-Eventually your bodies ‘osteoclasts’ which come and ‘eat’ the pieces of particulate placed and ‘osteoblasts’ will make new bone in the area.
+Dr. Allan Hawryluk can protect the bone surrounding a tooth socket with a minor procedure that saves as much bone as possible.
+This significantly increases the likelihood of a solid dental implant that can last indefinitely.
+The material placed into the extraction socket acts as a matrix for your own bone to grow.
+Once particulate bone is placed into the socket, your existing bone starts forming between the granules, and a blood supply in the socket regenerates.
+Eventually, your body’s osteoclasts (which break down bone) and osteoblasts (which build new bone) work together to form new bone in the area.

 Short Implant placed by Dr. Hawryluk Jr.

-If bone density is minimal, such as when a patient is on an osteoclastic inhibitor medication like Fosamax, this could affect the ability of the body to form bone around an implant.
-We always will take a detailed medical history before implant placement to make sure you are a suitable candidate for placement.
-This may also mean it may take longer for the implant to integrate with your bone.
-Fortunately, with the advanced Biohorizons Laser-Lok technology the healing times can be contained even in these situations.
+If bone density is minimal, such as when a patient is on osteoclastic inhibitor medication like Fosamax, it could affect the body’s ability to form bone around an implant.
+We always take a detailed medical history before implant placement to ensure you are a suitable candidate.
+This may mean a longer integration time for the implant with your bone.
+Fortunately, with advanced Biohorizons Laser-Lok technology, healing times can be reduced even in these situations.

 Dr. Allan Hawryluk